klencopic/sis-3-frameworks/Tutorials/01_Front-end.md

 ---

-# Final project structure
+# Final project structure after implementing the solutions

-At the end of this tutorial, your project should look like this:
+After implementing solutions your project should look simliar to this:

 ```text
 front-end/